undreamai/LLMUnity/README.md

 The chat history of a `LLMAgent` is retained in the `chat` variable that is a list of `ChatMessage` objects.<br>
 The ChatMessage is a class that defines the `role` of the message and the `content`.<br>
 The list contains alternating messages with the player prompt and the AI reply.<br>
-You can modify the chat history and then set it to you LLMAgent GameObject:
+You can modify the chat history and then set it to your LLMAgent GameObject:
 ``` c#
 List<ChatMessage> newChat = new List<ChatMessage>();
 ...